reprozip-news-apps/reprozip-web/README.md

 You should see the WARC file in the package now:

 ```
-$ tar -t -f hello-mars/hello-mars.rpz
+$ tar -t -f hello-mars/hello-mars-20185814T155819.rpz
 ```

 ## Caveats

 Your mileage may vary.
-You may need to authorize the Chrome instance on your machine the first time it runs.
+You may need to authorize the Chromium instance on your machine the first time it runs.